 - Read the caption before you comment!
-(Seems like a no brainer, but people miss this ALL the time).
-The last thing you want to do is comment, “Looks like your pup is having such a fun day!”, just to realize after the fact it was actually a memorial post.
+(It seems like a no-brainer, but people miss this ALL the time).
+The last thing you want to do is comment, “Looks like your pup is having such a fun day!” just to realize after the fact it was actually a memorial post.
 Yikes!

 - Don’t be stingy about who you follow, but be strategic.
-Let’s face it, we are not celebrities, so don’t worry about looking cool because you only follow 46 accounts.
-Follow your current clients as well as people who fit into what you consider your ideal client.
+Let’s face it; we are not celebrities, so don’t worry about looking cool because you only follow 46 accounts.
+Follow your current clients and people who fit into what you consider your ideal client.

 We recommend scrolling through your timeline and engaging with the accounts you follow, plus “mine and grind” in your local area for 30 minutes per day.
 Not only will you see an increase in organic, engaged followers, but you may see new clients as well!
 You can even track these results on your new client paperwork:

 A newer feature added to Instagram this year was the capability of following hashtags, in addition to actual accounts.
-This is great news if you have a local pet hashtag that is frequently used by pet owners.
-Not only should you follow the hashtag and interact with the posts, but you should also use the hashtag in your hashtag strategy in every post that is applicable.
+This is excellent news if you have a local pet hashtag frequently used by pet owners.
+Not only should you follow the hashtag and interact with the posts, but you should also use the hashtag in your hashtag strategy in every applicable post.
 This way, anyone that follows or searches for that particular hashtag will see your posts!

-4. Always Add Your Location in Posts and in Your Hashtag Strategy
+4. Always Add Your Location in Posts and Your Hashtag Strategy

-In addition, add your target locations into your hashtags so that anyone searching in your location via hashtags may also see your posts.
-For example, if you are located in Dallas use popular local hashtags, such as #dallas, #dallastexas, #dallastx, #dallaslife, etc. To find popular local hashtags, simply input your location into the search bar and click “Tags”.
+In addition, add your target locations into your hashtags so that anyone searching in your area via hashtags may also see your posts.
+For example, if you are located in Dallas, use popular local hashtags, such as #dallas, #dallastexas, #dallastx, #dallaslife, etc. Simply input your location into the search bar and click “Tags” to find popular local hashtags.
 Then you can scroll through and choose tags that would apply to your business.

 5. Make Your Only URL Link WORK for You

-Now you can promote special offers, blogs, making appointments, services you offer, etc. all in one place.
-We suggest capitalizing on Instagram users who are not current clients by creating some type of offer or download that you can promote in your bio.
+Now you can promote special offers, blogs, making appointments, services you offer, etc., all in one place.
+We suggest capitalizing on Instagram users who are not current clients by creating some offer or download that you can promote in your bio.
 This encourages people who are checking out your page to take action!

 Remember, content marketing and social media marketing take consistency over time.
-You may not see an instantaneous influx of new clients who found your vet practice via Instagram.
-It takes time to build a relationship with people online, and ultimately gain their trust.
+You may not see an instantaneous influx of new clients who found your veterinary practice via Instagram.
+It takes time to build relationships with people online and ultimately gain their trust.